ertval/groupie-tracker/README.md

 ---

-**Note**: This project has been refactored to use a clean, simplified architecture with single-responsibility components.
-The codebase is now more maintainable, testable, and easier to understand.
+**Note**: This project has been simplified to focus on core functionality with robust error handling.
+Template failures now return proper HTTP 500 errors, and URL validation is strict to ensure API integrity.
+The codebase is maintainable, testable, and follows clean architecture principles.